Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-unique-object-properties-from-object-array.md

 // [ 'T-shirt', 'Jeans', 'Cap' ]
 ```

-The outcome is exactly what we want, but it can be written way easier and nicer.
+The outcome is precisely what we want, but it can be written way easier and friendlier.

 ## JavaScript array of unique properties

-To get this unique properties array, we first need to map out input data to an array containing just the categories.
-For this, we will use the [Map method](https://daily-dev-tips.com/posts/javascript-map-method/).
+We first need to map input data to an array containing just the categories to get this unique properties array.
+We will use the [Map method](https://daily-dev-tips.com/posts/javascript-map-method/).

 ```js
 const mapped = data.map((item) => item.category);